Vaishnavi2701-mk/Web-Development/React-JS.js/Notes.md

 They work well with hooks: Function-based components are the recommended way to use hooks, which are a powerful feature in React that allow you to add state and other React features to function-based components.

 Overall, function-based components are a powerful and useful feature in React that can simplify your code and improve performance.

+<h1> Class based component </h1>

+Class-based components are a type of component in React that are defined using JavaScript classes.
+They have been used in React since its inception and were the primary way to define components in React before the introduction of function-based components.

+Here's an example of a simple class-based component:

+jsx
+Copy code
+import React, { Component } from 'react';

+class Greeting extends Component {
+  render() {
+    return h1 Hello, {this.props.name}! h1;
+  }
+}
+In this example, the Greeting component extends the Component class from React and defines a render method that returns an h1 element with the text "Hello, {name}!".

+Class-based components have a few key features:

+They have a state: Class-based components can define a state that can be updated using setState, which triggers a re-render of the component.

+They have lifecycle methods: Class-based components have lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount that can be used to perform side effects like fetching data or cleaning up resources.

+They can use props and context: Class-based components can access props passed down from a parent component and can also access the React context.

+However, with the introduction of the Hooks API in React 16.8, function-based components have become the recommended way to define components in most cases.
+Function-based components are simpler and easier to read than class-based components, and can also be more performant.

+Overall, while class-based components are still a useful and important feature in React, they are becoming less common in favor of function-based components and hooks.